-Name Age Expiration Date of Current Term Biography Year First Became Director Richard Alario 66 2023 Mr. Alario has been a director of the Company since May 2014, and has served as the Company's Chairman of the Board since April 2021.
+Name Age Expiration Date of Current Term Biography Year First Became Director Richard Alario 67 2023 Mr. Alario has been a director of the Company since May 2014 and has served as the Company's Chairman of the Board since April 2021.
 Mr. Alario served as Interim Chief Executive Officer of the Company from November 2019 until June 2020, and as Executive Vice Chairman on an interim, short-term basis from June 2020 until October 2020.
 Mr. Alario served as Chief Executive Officer and director of Key Energy Services, Inc., a provider of oilfield services, from 2004 until his retirement in March 2016.
 Prior to joining Key Energy Services, Mr. Alario was employed by BJ Services Company, an oilfield services company, where he served as Vice President from 2002 after OSCA, Inc. was acquired by BJ Services.
 Prior to joining BJ Services, Mr. Alario had over 21 years of service in various capacities with OSCA, an oilfield services company, most recently having served as its Executive Vice President.
-He is a director of Kirby Corporation, serving as its lead director and chairman of its Corporate Governance Committee.
-2014 Paul Coppinger 60 2023 Mr. Coppinger has been a director of the Company since December 2017.
+He is also a director of Kirby Corporation, serving as its lead director and chairman of its Environmental, Social, Governance and Nominating Committee.
+He formerly served as Chairman of the National Ocean Industries Association.
+2014 Paul Coppinger 61 2023 Mr. Coppinger has been a director of the Company since December 2017.
 Mr. Coppinger has been the President of SPM Oil & Gas, a Caterpillar Company (formerly the Oil & Gas Division of the Weir Group PLC which was acquired by Caterpillar in February 2021) since 2014.
 From 2012 to 2014, Mr. Coppinger served as President, Pressure Pumping, for the Weir Group, and from 2011 to 2012 as President of Weir SPM.
 Prior to that, Mr. Coppinger was Group President of the Energy Segment of CIRCOR International, Inc. from 2001 to 2011.
 Mr. Coppinger is Chairman Emeritus of the Energy Workforce & Technology Council (formerly the Petroleum Equipment & Services Association) and served on its Board of Directors from 2007 to 2019.
 2017

-Name Age Expiration Date of Current Term Biography Year First Became Director Rodney Eads 70 2023 Mr. Eads has been a director of the Company since May 2014.
+Name Age Expiration Date of Current Term Biography Year First Became Director Rodney Eads 71 2023 Mr. Eads has been a director of the Company since May 2014.
 Mr. Eads has served as President of Eads Holdings, LLC, a wholly owned private investment firm since 2009.
 Mr. Eads provides advisory and due diligence services for numerous private equity entities, with deep expertise in Enterprise Risk Management and Crisis Management.
 He served as a director from 2010 to 2015 for private equity owned Nautronix UK Limited.
 Mr. Eads previously served as Chief Operating Officer and Executive Vice President of Pride International Inc. (NYSE) from 2006 until 2009, where he was responsible for safety, environmental, and regulatory compliance for offshore operations and South American and eastern hemisphere land assets operating in 15 countries.
 He also managed a public company spinoff in 2009 of Seahawk Drilling Company.
 He served as Senior Vice President of Worldwide Operations for Diamond Offshore Drilling Inc. (NYSE) from 1997 until 2006, with responsibility for safety, environmental, and regulatory compliance in 12 countries.
 From 1977 to 1997, he served in several executive and operations management positions with Exxon Corporation, primarily in international assignments spanning 11 countries, providing engineering, business planning and project analysis, and compliance for safety, environmental, and regulatory requirements.
 Mr. Eads has managed global workforces as large as 14,000 employees, managed operating budgets of \$1B per year, and capital projects exceeding \$3B.
-2014 J. Wayne Richards 61 2022 Mr. Richards has been a director of the Company since May 2014, and served as the Company's Chairman of the Board from August 2017 until April 2021.
-Mr. Richards has served as President and Chief Executive Officer of GR Energy Services, Inc., an oilfield products and services company focused primarily on onshore production and downhole completions services in North America, since 2013.
-Previously, he was President and Chief Executive Officer of Global Oilfield Services, a privately held oilfield products and services company focused on the artificial lift sector, from 2008 until 2011, when it was purchased by Halliburton.
-Mr. Richards served as Vice President of Artificial Lift for Halliburton from 2011 to 2013.
-Earlier in his career, Mr. Richards spent 25 years in various senior operational and sales and marketing positions at Schlumberger.
 2014